 A: A transponder key is a key that has a security chip in it and therefore will have to be programmed to start the car.

-Most makes and models, from the year 2000 are equipped with electronic chip key for extra security.
+Most makes and models, from the year 2000 are equipped with an electronic chip key for extra security.
 The chip is usually located inside the cover at the top of the key and therefore in most cases you will not be able to see it.

 However, if you try to start the car, you will not be able to unless the key was programmed before.

 This is a security feature that prevents theft by simply copying the key.
-Hence, an automotive locksmith or the dealer would need to program the key for it to start the car.
+Hence, an automotive locksmith or dealer would need to program the key for it to start the car.

 In addition, keys that are ordered online will have to be programmed to the car’s computer and for most keys, only a locksmith for cars or the dealer can do that.